Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 Welcome to Kathmandu, the capital of Nepal.
 The Langtang Ri Trekking & Expedition representative will greet you at the airport and transfer you to your hotel.
 After your refreshment you will be picked up from your hotel lobby and driven to our Thamel office where you will be formally introduced to your trekking guide.
 We will go through all your trek itinerary and arrangements with you to insurer every detail is in place.
 We will also ask to bring your passport, extra passport photographs and a copy of your travel insurance so that we can organize permits required for your trek in the Sagarmatha National Park.

-We will transfer you from your hotel to the domestic airport to catch the very scenic flight to Lukla, just south of the entrance to the Sagarmartha National Park and the Mount Everest region.
+Early morning, drive you to Ramechhap to catch the morning flight to Lukla which takes off from Ramechhap airport for a short duration.
+Very scenic flight to Lukla, just south of the entrance to the Sagarmatha National Park and the Mount Everest region.
 The flight is brief and takes only about thirty minutes.
 Once in Lukla and all your packs and equipment are organized you will start your trek with the walk northwards along the Dudh Kosi River valley to the village of Phakding and its impressive suspension bridge over the river far below.
 At this stage the scenery is a well vegetated and impressively large river valley with glimpses to the north of the towering snow-capped Himalayan peaks that await you

 The first stage of the walk takes you across the river and to the village of Monjo and the actual entrance to the Sagarmatha National Park.
 Your guide will handle all the formalities of ensuring you are carrying the necessary permit to enter the national park.
 All necessary permits will have been arranged for you following your visit to our head office a day or two earlier.
 The second stage takes you upwards from 3,440m altitude Namche Bazaar - so a very substantial altitude gain of over 1,600m is achieved in this stage - so just take it slow and steady up the many steps to Namche Bazaar and enjoy the scenery and beautiful mountain summit vistas deeper in the national park.